banteg/iearn-2025-12-investigation/readme.md

 2. **Second swap** — Exchange ~1.17×10³⁵ yTUSD → ~9,623,355.345 yDAI

 The pool now holds almost exclusively worthless yTUSD, collapsing `get_virtual_price()` by ~480×.

+Important context: the swap outputs above are **yTokens** (Yearn wrappers) and `yDAI`/`yUSDC` are valuable/redeemable tokens; the “multi-million” amounts mainly reflect the attacker unwinding the flashloan-funded liquidity they injected earlier to mint yCRV/vault shares.
+Immediately pre-tx, yPool’s total DAI-equivalent value was only ~$89k (mostly yTUSD exposure, ~$61k), and that value was largely wiped once `yTUSD.getPricePerFullShare()` collapsed.

 ### Phase 4: Profit Extraction